txt2021/GitLab_Testing_Playwright/README.md

 20 test cases for sign up, search, navigation, support services, free trial and talk to an experts areas

-This project uses Allure and HTML reporters
+This project uses Allure reporter

 ## Requirements
 playwright: 1.25